HoangTienHoa/CI_CD_Github_Actions_Heroku/README.md

-# CI/CD with Github Actions and Heroku
+# CI/CD Build a NodeJS app with Github Actions and Heroku
+NodeJS app.</br>
-Continuous Integration With Github Actions
+Continuous Integration With Github Actions</br>
-Continuous Deployment With Heroku
+Continuous Deployment With Heroku</br>

 # CI/CD steps are define at main.yml